DataDog/managed-kubernetes-auditing-toolkit/README.md

 ### Test if pods can access the AWS Instance Metadata Service (IMDS)

 Pods accessing the EKS nodes Instance Metadata Service is a [common and dangerous attack vector](https://blog.christophetd.fr/privilege-escalation-in-aws-elastic-kubernetes-service-eks-by-compromising-the-instance-role-of-worker-nodes/) that can be used to escalate privileges.
-MKAT can test if pods can access the IMDS.
-It tests it by creating a temporary pod that tries to access the IMDS, and then deletes it.
+MKAT can test if pods can access the IMDS, both through IMDSv1 and IMDSv2.

+It tests this by creating two temporary pods (one for IMDSv1, one for IMDSv2) that try to access the IMDS, and are then deleted.

 ```bash
 $ mkat eks test-imds-access